 Use Case 2-2 Currently no known risks, but it is conceivable.
 Off Not sure Yes Unlikely that this will ever be an issue (e.g., no PII, human-agent related data or subsystems.)
 Off Other: Off Other text 4.6 Provenance (Ownership) 4.6.1 Describe your metadata management practices Yes, we have a metadata management system.
 Off There is no need for a metadata management system in this use case Off It is applicable but we do not currently have one.
 Off Other: Yes Other text There is no metadata management system within this use case, but the resultant datasets' metadata is managed as NASA EOSDIS datasets.
 4.6.2 If a metadata management system is present, what measures are in place to verify and protect its integrity?
+4.6.3 Describe provenance as related to instrumentation, sensors or present, what measures are in place to verify and protect its integrity?
 4.6.3 Describe provenance as related to instrumentation, sensors or other devices.
-We have potential machine-to- machine traffic provenance concerns.
-Off Endpoint sensors or instruments have signatures periodically updated Off Using hardware or software methods, we detect and remediate outlier signatures Off Endpoint signature detection and upstream flow are built into system processing Off
+We have potential machine-to- machine traffic provenance Off present, what measures are in place to verify and protect its integrity?
+4.6.3 Describe provenance as related to instrumentation, sensors or other devices.
+We have potential machine-to- Off present, what measures are in place to verify and protect its integrity?4.6.3 Describe provenance as related to instrumentation, sensors or other devices.We have potential machine-to- machine traffic provenance concerns.Endpoint sensors or instruments have signatures

 Use Case 2-2 We rely on third party vendors to manage endpoint integrity Off We use a sampling method to verify endpoint integrity Off Not a concern at this time Off Other: Off Other text 4.7 Data Life Cycle 4.7.1 Describe Archive Processes Our application has no separate "archive" process Off We offload data using certain criteria to removable media which are taken offline Off we use a multi-stage, tiered archive process Off We allow for "forgetting" of individual PII on request Off Have ability to track individual data elements across all stages of processing, including archive Off Additional protections, such as separate encryption, are applied to archival data Off Archived data is saved for potential later use by applications or analytics yet to be built Off Does not apply to our application Off Other: Yes Other text Resultant datasets are not archived per se, but the repositories do have a stewardship responsibility.
-4.7.2 Describe Point in Time and Other Dependency Issues Some data is valid only within a point in time, Off Some data is only valid with other, related data is available or Off
+4.7.2 Describe Point in Time and Other Dependency Issues Some data is valid only within a point in time, Off Some data is only valid with other, related data is available or applicable, such as the existence of a building, the Off existence of a building, the presence of a weather event, or the active use of a vehicle